 According to a pro-choice research group and the Centers for Disease Control (CDC), the number of abortions in the US has hit the lowest point since the landmark Roe v.
-Wade Supreme Court decision that legalized the practice in 1973.
+Wade case Supreme Court decision that legalized abortions since 1973.

 The Guttmacher Institute is sounding the alarm for “women’s rights” amid their finding that abortions in the US decreased considerably from 2017 to 2018, from 926,000 to 862,000.

 A similar report was issued by the CDC last November, citing a noticeable decrease in abortions across all demographics.
 From 2006 to 2015, abortions decreased by 26% for women 15-44.

 The decrease was most significant among teenagers where the US saw a 50% decrease.
 Abortions peaked in 2011 when over 1,000,000 unborn children were killed in the US.

 Why Are Abortion Rates Falling?